hotkit/rask/DESIGN.md

 * 0x81 -- tenant details
 * 0x82 -- hash values for files/directories in a tenant
 * 0x83 -- hash values for file data
-* 0x85 -- tenant directory block
-* 0x86 -- files/directories directory block
-* 0x8f -- data -- a block of data that will go into a file

 These are used to allow faster synchronisation by allowing a host to command other hosts to follow change sequences that are picked up through inotify.